 One of the unique characteristics about the wurtzite III-nitrides is its polarization effects.
 The net polarization, Spontaneous polarization (\vec{P}{sp}) + Piezoelectric polarization (\vec{P}{pz}) , and consequent internal electric fields have been shown to be detrimental to the performance of optoelectronic devices [11-13].
-Polarization discontinuities lead to potential barriers, band bending that can have undesired consequences on the device; electric fields with values as high as 1 MV/cm have been reported [14, 15].
-Polarization, however, can be utilized constructively by accommodating in the solar cell design to improve its performance.
+Polarization discontinuities lead to potential barriers, band bending that can have undesired consequences on the device; electric fields with values as high as 1 MV/cm have been reported [14-15].
+Polarization, however, can be used constructively by accommodating in the solar cell design to improve its performance.
 Thus, it becomes vital to successfully model this effect and incorporate it during device design.

 Polarization is present in the III-nitrides as a consequence of the non-centrosymmetry of the wurtzite structure and the large ionicity of the covalent metal-nitrogen bonds.
 Spontaneous polarization (\vec{P}{sp}) exists due to the non-centrosymmetry of the crystal, where the crystal behaves like an electric dipole.
-In the III-nitrides, the direction of spontaneous polarization is from the Natom to the closest metal atom, i.e. along the $\pm c$ direction, which is also the typical MOCVD or MBE growth direction.
-Hence, in Ga-face GaN, spontaneous polarization is opposite to the [0001] direction, i.e. in the downward direction pointing towards the substrate as shown in Figure 6(a).
+In the III-nitrides, the direction of spontaneous polarization is from the N-atom to the closest metal atom, i.e., along the \pm c direction, which is also the typical MOCVD or molecular beam epitaxy (MBE) growth direction.
+Hence, in Ga-face GaN, spontaneous polarization is opposite to the [0001] direction, i.e., in the downward direction pointing toward the substrate, as shown in Figure (a).

-Figure 6 (a) Direction of spontaneous polarization jn Ga-face GaN and GaN/InGaN p-i-n test structure (b) without and (c) with spontaneous polarization effects
+Figure 6: (a) Direction of spontaneous polarization jn Ga-face GaN and GaN/InGaN p-i-n test structure (b) without and (c) with spontaneous polarization effects.